home Property Turkey Blog Topkapi Palace: seat of an empire

 Second Court

-You will need to buy a separate ticket to visit the Harem, and we highly recommend you do so as it’s a tour highlight.
-The popular perception is that the Harem was a place of debauchery.
-But the reality was that the Harem was a place for family gatherings, and was governed by law and tradition.
+Visitors need a separate ticket to visit the Harem, and we highly recommend you do so as it's a tour highlight.
+The popular perception is that the Harem was a place of evil.
+But the reality was that the Harem was a place for family gatherings and governed by law and tradition.

-The sultan was allowed to have four wives, and as many concubines as he could support.
-Some sultans had up to 300 concubines - one sultan fathered 112 children.
-Interestingly, the Ottomans did not automatically grant the first-born son the throne, so all the ladies of the Harem fought to have their sons proclaimed as heir.
+The sultan was allowed to have four wives and as many concubines as he could support.
+Some sultans had up to 300 concubines, and one even fathered 112 children.
+Interestingly, the Ottomans did not automatically grant the first-born son the throne, so all the ladies fought to have their sons proclaimed heir.

-The Harem is built over six levels, but only a dozen or so rooms can currently be visited.
-Highlights of the tour include the Courtyard of the Black Eunuchs, the Courtyard of the Concubines & the Sultan's Consorts, the Apartments of the Valide Sultan, the grand Imperial Hall, the ornate Privy Chambers of Murat III and Ahmet I, the Fruit Room and the Twin Kiosk/Apartments of the Crown Prince.
+The Harem covers over six levels, but only a dozen rooms are open to the public.
+Highlights include the Black Eunuchs Courtyard, the Courtyard of the Concubines & the Sultan's Consorts, Apartments of the Valide Sultan, the grand Imperial Hall, the ornate Privy Chambers of Murat III, and Ahmet I, the Fruit Room, and the Twin Kiosk/Apartments of the Crown Prince.
+Keep an eye out for the 17th-century Iznik tiles that are virtually everywhere.
+In those days, Iznik tiles were a sign of luxury and excellent craftsmanship.

 Third Court

-Just inside the gate is the Audience Chamber, built in the 16th century as a place for officials and ambassadors to conduct state business.
-Behind this is the Library of Ahmet III, built in the 18th century.
+The Gate of Felicity marked the entrance into the sultan's private quarters and inner palace school.
+Just inside the gate is the 16th-century Audience Chamber, where officials and ambassadors conduct state business.
+Behind this is the 18th-century Library of Ahmet III.

-You can see an impressive collection of imperial robes, kaftans and uniforms to the right of the Audience Chamber.
-On the other side of the court you can see a set of holy relics in the Sacred Safekeeping Rooms.
-The relics include the Prophet Mohammed’s footprint, the rod of Moses and the sword of the prophet David.
+To the right of the Audience Chamber, you can see an impressive collection of imperial robes, kaftans, and uniforms.
+On the other side, there are holy relics in the Sacred Safekeeping Rooms.
+The relics include the Prophet Mohammed's footprint, the rod of Moses, and the sword of the Prophet David.
+The largest mosque, the Agalar Camii, is also here.

-The Treasury is a definite highlight of a visit to the palace.
-Used to store priceless works of art, it also boasts an incredible view from its balcony terrace.
-Check out the jewelled sword of Suleyman the Magnificent and Ahmet I’s throne.
-In the second room are tiny Indian figures made from seed pearls.
+The treasury stores priceless works of art and boasts an incredible view from the balcony terrace.
+Check out the jewelled sword of Suleyman the Magnificent and Ahmet I's throne.
+The suit of chain mail belonged to Sultan Mustafa III, and in the second room were tiny Indian figures made from seed pearls.

-In the fourth room you can see the Treasury’s most famous exhibit, the Topkapi Dagger.
-It has three huge emeralds on its hilt and a watch in its pommel.
-There’s also an 86-carat diamond that was first worn by Sultan Mehmet IV at his accession in 1648.
-It’s the world’s fifth largest diamond and is known as the Spoonmaker’s Diamond as it was found in a rubbish dump and bought by a street pedlar for three spoons.
+In the fourth room, the Treasury's most famous exhibit, the mid-18th-century Topkapi Dagger, has three giant emeralds and a watch in its pommel.
+There's also an 86-carat diamond, the world's fifth-largest diamond.
+Called the Spoon Maker’s Diamond, the jewel found in a rubbish dump was sold by a street pedlar for three spoons, hence the name.

 Recommended